There’s a whole world of yoga gear out there, making yoga as fun as ever and accessible to people of any age, abilities, and body type.

 Those who still can't tell the difference between yoga pants and leggings - no worries.
 Thanks to this easy explanation of yoga pants vs leggings, you'll never get confused again!

 Looking for a new pair of pants for your yoga practice but are not sure what features to search for?
 Check out our guide to choosing yoga pants.
+For recommendations on the top products on the market, have a look at our best yoga pants and leggings for women and best yoga pants and leggings for men.

 Shorts are a great alternative to long slacks during warmer months.
 They let your skin breathe and make the sweat evaporate faster, keeping you cool and dry.
 If you find yoga pants or leggings too restrictive or just enjoy a hot practice, yoga shorts might be exactly what you need.